ramyat95/Synon/README.md

 # Synon
-Documentation on Synon-AS400.
+high level documentation on Synon-AS400.
-The notes is from https://synondeveloper.com/
+The notes is completely from https://synondeveloper.com/